F. Aaron Smith

 Michael Correia is director of government relations for the National Cannabis Industry Association.
 His focus is raising awareness and building support for the cannabis industry’s issues on Capitol Hill.
 In addition, Michael works with other national organizations to increase the cannabis industry profile nationally.
 Prior to joining NCIA, Michael spent many years working on Capitol Hill, including working for Rep. George Radanovich (R-CA), who retired in 2010, and the House Committee on Resources, serving three different Chairmen.
 Previously, he was director of federal affairs for the American Legislative Exchange Council (ALEC) and senior project manager for the Committee for Responsible Federal Budget.
 In both positions, he advocated for policies in Congress.
 A campaign veteran, he has worked and volunteered on numerous political campaigns at the local, state, and federal levels over the past two decades.
 Michael is a graduate of the University of California, San Diego.
 A native of San Diego, he resides in Washington, D.C.

-Brooke Gilbert is events manager for the National Cannabis Industry Association.
+Brooke Gilbert is director of events and education for the National Cannabis Industry Association.
 Prior to joining NCIA, Brooke served as the Outreach and Events Coordinator for medical cannabis patient-advocacy group Americans for Safe Access where she facilitated the organization’s first national conference.
 Brooke has also been instrumental in program development as an intern for Students for Sensible Drug Policy, where she coordinated the first round of mentors & mentees of the Sister-to-Sister program and continues to volunteer as the director of development & special projects for the AMPLIFY project.
 She also led a statewide medical cannabis amnesty campaign in Virginia from 2011 to 2012.
-Brooke currently resides in Denver, Colorado.
+Brooke currently resides in Denver.

-Bethany Moore is membership coordinator for the National Cannabis Industry Association.
+Bethany Moore is development officer for the National Cannabis Industry Association.
 Bethany has extensive experience in non-profit activism work, including drug policy reform and church-state separation issues.
 She spent two years as the campaign manager of the First Freedom First campaign at Americans United for Separation of Church and State, while also volunteering with Maryland Americans for Safe Access.
 Most recently, Bethany served as a multimedia project manager for an international finance and investment firm.
 She also has a strong background in communications and public relations.
-Bethany is originally from the Washington, D.C., area and relocated to Denver, Colorado, in January 2014.
+Bethany is originally from the Washington, D.C., area and relocated to Denver in January 2014.